Sm00thix/IKPLS/CONTRIBUTING.rst

 #.
 Make sure the existing tests still work by following the instructions in `Run the test suite <#testing>`_;
 #.
 Add your own tests (if necessary);
 #.
 If you added your own tests, make sure they pass by following the instructions in `Run the test suite <#testing>`_;
 #.
+If your contribution is a performance enhancement, make sure to include benchmarks.
+See `Benchmarking <#benchmarking>`_ for more information;
+#.
 Update or expand the documentation;
 #.
 Make sure the documentation builds without errors by following the instructions in `Build the documentation <#documentation>`_;
 #.
 Check that you can build the package locally and that it passes twine check.
 See `Build from source <#build_from_source>`_ for more information;